 So in September 2008, The Nature Conservancy and its partners set out across the Bering Sea to eradicate the rats once and for all — and embark on the most ambitious island habitat restoration project ever undertaken in the Northern Hemisphere, involving helicopters and a boat ride into the teeth of North Pacific's worst weather.

 And the rats are now gone (more details below).
-Monitoring trips since 2008 have shown native seabird species are benefiting in the absence of rats, including species like the Leach's Storm-petrel, a nocturnal seabird otherwise at very high risk of predation by rats because of their small size and conspicuous calling activity to attract mates.
-The next monitoring trip will occur in 2013.
+Monitoring trips since 2008 have shown native seabird species are benefiting in the absence of rats, including species like the Leach's storm-petrel, a nocturnal seabird otherwise at very high risk of predation by rats because of their small size and conspicuous calling activity to attract mates.

-In 2012, the historic name of the island was officially restored.
+In 2012, the Unangan name of the island was officially restored after a campaign led by Indigenous people with deep cultural ties to this remote region.
 The U.S. Board on Geographic Names made the name change official after a petition from the Aleutian Pribilof Islands Association to restore the Native name “Hawadax” to the island.

 In a petition submitted to the U.S. Board on Geographic Names, which formally approved the name change request by Karen Pletnikoff of the Aleutian Pribilof Islands Association, she wrote, “Since the island is now rat-free, an appropriate Unangas/Unangan name should be restored to reflect both the true history of the island and celebrate the success of removing invasive species from essential habitat.
 Resources show that the most historic Unangas/Unangan name for the island was ‘Hawadax’.”